 Our experts also hosted and participated in several events on nature-based solutions, climate mitigation, locally led solutions, urban resilience, climate finance, and climate adaptation.
 Visit our Center for Climate Solutions to watch the recordings.

-Disclaimer: This piece was written by Paul Weisenfeld (Executive Vice President, International Development), Robert H. Beach (RTI Fellow, Agricultural, Resource & Energy Economics and Policy Program), Candise Henry (Senior Energy Specialist), Rafi Alam (Program Director, Urban Resilience), Tracy Mitchell (Director of Resilience and Climate Adaptation), Alayne Potter (Senior Water, Sanitation, and Hygiene Manager), Pablo Torres (Associate Director, Energy and Climate), and Jonathan Schwarz (Associate Director, Environment) to share perspectives on a topic of interest.
+Disclaimer: This piece was written by Paul Weisenfeld (Executive Vice President, International Development), Robert H. Beach (RTI Fellow, Agricultural, Resource & Energy Economics and Policy Program), Candise Henry (Senior Energy Specialist), Rafi Alam (Program Director, Urban Resilience), Tracy Mitchell (Director of Resilience and Climate Adaptation), Alayne Potter (Senior Water, Sanitation, and Hygiene Manager), Pablo Torres (Associate Director, Energy and Climate), and Jonathan Schwarz (Climate Change and Environment Advisor) to share perspectives on a topic of interest.
 Expression of opinions within are those of the author or authors.